-Well, if you answered yes, the problem could be with your calls-to-action (CTA), or the lack thereof.
+Well, if you answered yes, the problem could be with your calls-to-action (CTAs), or the lack thereof.

 Yes, you heard it right.
 A lack of enough or effective calls-to-action could be the main reason why your site is facing low conversion rates.

-So, if you want to know how CTAs can help your business and how to create the perfect call-to-action, you have come to the right place.
+Do you want to know how CTAs can help your business and how to create the perfect call-to-action?
+Then you have come to the right place.